mistweaverco/kulala.nvim/docs/docs/usage/dotenv-and-http-client.env.json-support.md

 You can define default HTTP headers in the `http-client.env.json` file.

-You need to put them in the special `_base` key and the `DEFAULT_HEADERS` will be merged with the headers from the HTTP requests.
+You need to put them in the special `_base` property and the `DEFAULT_HEADERS` will be merged with the headers from the HTTP requests.

 ```json title="http-client.env.json"